Oscarlight/PiNN_Caffe2/README.md

-# PiNN
-A easy-to-use interface for efficient device compact modeling using neural neworks.
+# PiNN2: device compact modeling using neural neworks

 ## Install
 Install Caffe2 from https://github.com/Oscarlight/caffe2.git.
 The forked repo contains some new layers created for this project.
 The instruction about how to install caffe2 is in https://caffe2.ai.